ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ### Lists

-Lists may be the most common datatype in OCaml.
+Lists may be the most common data type in OCaml.
 They are ordered collections of values having the same type.
 Here are a few examples.
 ```ocaml
 # [];;
 - : 'a list = []